veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/progress-bar.md

     mode = determinate
     ```
 2. Save it and run.
-3. When the page is loaded the "value = 55" will be the percentage of work completed that will be displayed in the progress bar and "mode = determinate" is the mode in which the progress bar is displayed(by default the mode will be determinate).
+3. When the page is loaded the "value = 55" will be the percentage of work completed and it will be displayed in the progress bar. "mode = determinate" is the mode in which the progress bar is displayed (by default the mode will be determinate).

 ## Associated Attributes:
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).